 In my opinion, this playfield is one of the loveliest in Detroit.
 Situated alongside a neighborhood, the park’s wooded area fronts Burgess Street.
 The west side slopes into a large field.
 An asphalt trail meanders through the entire park for fitness walkers / runners.
 The amenities are a well groomed baseball field, newer playground equipment, picnic shelter and wrought iron park entry.
+It’s the home of the Crowell Rec Center.
+[I’ll have to update this story with his info.]
 Hope Park has been well maintained in recent years thanks to the ongoing investment made by the Lear Corporation, various landscapers and Motor City Blight Busters.
 It is bordered by Burgess, Lahser, Verne and Puritan.

 In 1940, James Hope had a year of college under his belt.
 He had just begun to work and was living with his parents and sisters on Grand Boulevard in Detroit.
 He enlisted for service in WWII on October 15, 1940 entering into the Air Corp National Guard.
 Hope served with the 414th Night Fighter Squadron, 62nd Fighter Wing.
 He was a pilot and achieved the rank of 2nd Lieutenant.

 In late August 1944, Hope and his First Officer / Navigator, Carmen Phillippi left on an intruder mission in a Beaufighter VIF VIII around 8:10pm from the island of Sardinia, Italy.
 They were scheduled to reach their target outside of Milan at approximately 10:30pm; bomb for 30 minutes and return to Sardinia.
 They were 10 minutes late in leaving with their fighter group and this misstep would become their demise.

 10 MINUTES LATE